Baking Basics: Handy Baking Ingredient Substitutions

 Eggs

-Simply sub in ¼ C of unsweetened applesauce for every egg in your recipe or ¼ C of mashed banana will work perfectly too.
-Mind you, these substitutes work in loaves, muffins, etc., but of course wouldn’t work in your pavlova!
-Certain recipes will also work with a ‘flax egg’ substitute – one tablespoon of ground flaxseed powder with three tablespoons of water should give you a rough egg replacement but this depends on the recipe.
-Let the mix firm up in the fridge for a few minutes before using.
+Simply sub in ¼ cup of unsweetened applesauce for every egg in your recipe; ¼ cup of mashed banana will work perfectly too.
+Mind you, these substitutes work in loaves, muffins, etc., but wouldn’t work in your pavlova!
+Certain recipes will also work with a ‘flax egg’ substitute – one tablespoon of ground flaxseed powder with three tablespoons of water should give you a rough egg replacement, but this depends on the recipe.
+Let it firm up in the fridge for a few minutes before using.

 Milk